Are you planning a vacation to Disneyland Resort in California? Find out how many days to see Disneyland for the best vacation!

 And if you are planning on coming back to Disneyland in the near future, you’d be able to prioritize what you want to do this trip.

-However, if this is your first Disneyland trip or you are hoping to do/see “everything” than one day would be unrealistic.
+However, if this is your first Disneyland trip or you are hoping to do/see “everything” then one day would be unrealistic.

 So, let’s talk about my favorite ticket packages.

 My favorite ticket options are the 3 day pass and the 5 day pass.
-For most families, one of these options will work best and they include the infamous Magic Mornings.
+For most families, one of these options will work best.

 So, let’s break it down: